ZacharyPataky/web-developer-bootcamp/README.md

 Feel free to look around if you need a quick refesher on any topic.
 I feel like I may periodically snoop back here myself.

+**Notes**
-Note-1: I dumped all of my data to this repository at once.
+* I dumped all of my data to this repository at once.
 Please forgive my lack of diligent commits.
-Note-2: You can locate my YelpCamp project via the [yelpcamp] repository.
+* You can locate my YelpCamp project via the [yelpcamp] repository.
 Here's the link the deployed application: http://yelpcamp-zp.herokuapp.com/